 The test is available in other languages as well.
 If you would prefer to take the test in another language, please let us know at your registration appointment so we can check language availability.
 If you need an interpreter and do not have access to one, please let us know and we’ll do our best to connect you to one.

 If you have a learning disability or cannot read, and need assistance, please let us know at your registration appointment or by calling 316-806-5300.

 The driving test is given by the driving instructor.
 Instead of giving the test all at once, our driving instructors mark specific skills on the test as you learn and demonstrate them correctly.
 Once you’ve successfully passed all of the skills and have driven 6 hours, you’ll receive a certificate of completion that you can take to the DMV to show that you’ve passed both the written and driving tests.
 Occasionally, students require more than 6 hours of instruction to successfully pass.
 Additional instruction is available at an additional cost.
 While we do our best to set every student up for success, we cannot guarantee that a student will pass the required tests.

 Only the state of Kansas can issue Kansas driver’s licenses.
 You’ll need to make an appointment at the Kansas DMV in order to get your license.
 Once you’ve passed both the written test and driving test at our driving school, we’ll give you a certificate of completion to take with you to the DMV.
-The Driver’s License Quick Information page has all of the info about when in the process you should make your DMV appointment, how to make your appointment, and what to bring with you when you go.
+The Driver’s Education Process page. has all of the info about when in the process you should make your DMV appointment, how to make your appointment, and what to bring with you when you go.